You are in [Places] [Pest House]

 The numbering is a little unclear.
 It appears that the cottages were 3,4 and 5.
 (Isbury Cottage was 1 and 2).
 When Sidney Black bought the cottage, it was numbered 3 The Marsh.
 When he sold it, it was numbered 4 The Marsh.

 In May 1949 Mrs Foott passed the property by deed of gift to her daughter Mrs Gladys Edith Moore.
 No. 3 had by then been demolished.
 Correspondence shows that as early as May 1936 and Nov 1938, Nos 3 and 5 had been regarded by Hungerford RDC as unfit for habitation.

 In Oct 1967 Mrs Moore conveyed the property, now known as Marsh Gate Cottage, No 4 The Marsh) to herself and her son(?)
 William Foott Richmond.
 The Walkers bought Marsh Gate Cottage from them in May 1976.

 Around 1978-79 the row of seven dwellings south of the road were demolished, and seven new houses built.
 The first three to be built were numbered 5,6 and 7 The Marsh.
 The later four were confusingly numbered 1-4 The Marsh!
 To avoid confusion, the Walkers officially designated their cottage as Marsh gate Cottage.

 There is a tradition that the cottage was once an inn called the Barge Inn, but there is no known documentary evidence of this.

 (With thanks to Mike Walker).

-c2006 it was converted to five self-contained "Marshgate Apartments".
+c2006 it was bought by Chris Ticehurst and converted to five self-contained "Marshgate Apartments".